Top Ethical Issues in Digital Marketing To Solve in 2025

 She said that digital marketing is meant to be addicting to children.
 It's all about entertainment, emotion, engagement, and chemical and non-chemical addiction.

-Consumer behavior in children is directly tied to our feeling of self and appearance.
+Consumer behavior in children is directly tied to their feelings of self and appearance.
 Children as young as two years old may recognize brands.
 A link between an emotion and a brand image may be made via digital marketing.

-There’s a new trend that came to get kids hooked, can you guess it?
+A new trend came to capture kids' attention, can you guess it?
 VAPING.

-The Centers for Disease Control and Prevention detailed, “News outlets and social media sites report widespread use of JUUL by students in schools, including classrooms and bathrooms.”
+The Centers for Disease Control and Prevention (CDC) reports widespread use of e-cigarettes like JUUL among students, with usage occurring even in classrooms and bathrooms.

-Following the launch of its product in 2015, JUUL Labs bought online advertisements on teen-oriented websites such as Nickelodeon, Cartoon Network, and Seventeen magazine.
+Following its 2015 launch, JUUL Labs purchased online advertisements on teen-oriented websites such as Nickelodeon, Cartoon Network, and Seventeen magazine.
+This marketing strategy has been criticized for targeting underage users.

 Consuming these kinds of media, what do you think will happen to children as our future generation?